 Will trained in human biology, with a BSc and PhD from Loughborough University (2003-2010), and in epidemiology during postdoctoral positions at the University of Minnesota’s Division for Epidemiology and Community Health (2011-2012), the MRC Unit for Lifelong Health and Ageing at UCL (2013-2014), and MRC Human Nutrition Research (2015-2016).
-He was appointed as a Lecturer at Loughborough University in 2016 and promoted to Senior Lecturer in 2019.
+He was appointed as a Lecturer at Loughborough University in 2016 and promoted to Senior Lecturer in 2019 and Reader in 2023.

 Will works with birth cohort and other longitudinal studies on a programme of research investigating:

-- The consequences of body size and composition trajectories for health and wellbeing.
+- The role of body size and composition trajectories in lifelong health and wellbeing.

-- Population-level variation (e.g., temporal) and individual-level heterogeneity in the development, causes, and consequences of obesity.
+- Secular trends, inequalities, and other forms of variation in the development, causes, and consequences of obesity and related diseases.

-- Statistical methods to model longitudinal data and investigate complex associations, particularly multilevel growth curve modelling.
+- Statistical methods to model longitudinal data and investigate complex associations, particularly multilevel and growth mixture modelling.

 - Body size trajectories and cardio-metabolic resilience to obesity in three United Kingdom birth cohorts (PI) (2017-2020).
 MRC New Investigator Research Grant. £429,328

 - Development of Samoan-specific fetal growth references and an assessment of their diagnostic ability (Sub-Award PI) (2019-2020).
 NIH R03.
 USD $183,324